 Supported Platforms & Devices

 Atlas VPN does a decent job of offering apps for desktop and mobile platforms.
-However, it doesn’t offer extensions for Web browsers, and it doesn’t support routers.
+However, it lacks extensions for Web browsers, and doesn't support routers.
 Our Score: 6/10

 Most premium VPN services offer native software for a wide range of devices and platforms.
 Here’s what Atlas VPN offers.

 As you can see, Atlas VPN covers various popular desktop and mobile platforms.
+It also allows you to use unlimited devices.
 You can use it on a computer, smartphone, tablet, and even media streaming devices powered by Android TV or Amazon Fire TV.
 That being said, you can’t install it on a router and won’t find extensions for Web browsers.

 However, it’s pertinent to note that Web browser extensions usually act as proxies and don’t provide the full protection of a VPN.
 So, it’s understandable if a VPN provider avoids offering browser extensions in this price range.

 The biggest downside is that Atlas VPN doesn’t support routers.
-Instead, it focuses on offering VPN client apps only.
+Instead, it focuses on offering only VPN client apps.
 So, if you’re a more advanced user who wants to protect their entire household at once, you’ll need to look elsewhere.

 Installation & Initial Configuration